-The International Accounting Standards Board (IASB) issued some standards and amendments but are not yet effective, and have not been adopted by Company.
-These standards and amendments are those, which the Company expects to have an impact on disclosures, financial position or performance when applied at a future date.
-The Company intends to adopt these amendments when they become effective.
+The IASB issued standards and interpretations that are not yet effective, and have not been adopted by the Company.
+These standards are those that the Company reasonably expects to have an impact on the financial position, performance or disclosures of the consolidated financial statements of the Company, when applied.
+The Company intends to adopt these standards when they become effective.